 Whether you’re most familiar with the animated Disney musical, the Jean Cocteau film, or the late ‘80s TV show starring Linda Hamilton and a prosthetic-wearing Ron Perlman, there’s no denying that Beauty and the Beast is a tale that defies time.
-A live-action Disney musical starring Harry Potter’s Emma Watson as Belle and Downton Abbey’s Dan Stevens as the Beast is also currently dominating the box office— in other words, it’s clear that the story continues to capture our collective imagination.
+A recent live-action Disney musical starring Harry Potter’s Emma Watson as Belle and Downton Abbey’s Dan Stevens as the Beast also dominated the box office— in other words, it’s clear that the story continues to capture our collective imagination.

 To better understand the fairy tale’s significance, it’s worth examining the real-life history thought by some to have influenced the titular characters in Gabrielle-Suzanne Barbot de Villeneuve’s 1740 Beauty and the Beast.

 The story-behind-a-story begins in mid-16th-century France, on the night of King Henry II’s coronation.
 According to research conducted by the Smithsonian Channel for their documentary “The Real Beauty and the Beast,” King Henry was presented with a highly unusual gift during that night’s revelry: a ‘wildman’ imprisoned in a cage.

 Wild men, or woodwose, were half-men, half-animal creatures in European medieval mythology.
 They were often depicted as very hairy (Disney’s Gaston had nothing on them), and were believed to become ferocious at night, even stealing and eating children alive.
 The presence of an alleged actual wildman at King Henry’s court was cause for considerable excitement, and the newcomer was brought to a dungeon for observation.